prost-planner/prost/README.md

  * Linux operating system
  * git is installed to clone the repository
- * flex and bison are installed to parse the input
+ * flex 2.6.4 or higher and bison 3.0.4 or higher are installed to parse the input
  * cmake and a c++ compiler (we recommend gcc) are installed to compile the planner
  * the BDD library [BuDDy](http://sourceforge.net/projects/buddy) is installed
+ * the theorem prover [z3](https://github.com/Z3Prover/z3) is installed

-On Linux, you can install all dependencies with the command
+On Linux, you can install all dependencies except for z3 with the command

 `sudo apt install git g++ cmake bison flex libbdd-dev`

+Installation information for z3 can be found [here](https://github.com/Z3Prover/z3).
+Without any guarantee for success, you can try the following steps to install z3:

+ * `git clone git@github.com:Z3Prover/z3.git /path/to/z3-repo` (clone z3 repo)
+ * `cd /path/to/z3-repo` (switch to directory)
+ * `./configure --prefix=/path/to/z3-install` (configure and pass installation location)
+ * `make` (build)
+ * `make install` (install)

-If BuDDy is not found automatically, you can additionally set an environment variable `$BDD_ROOT` which points to your BuDDY installation, or you can adapt the file `src/cmake_modules/FindBDD.cmake`.
+If BuDDy or z3 is not found automatically, you can set the environment variables `$BDD_ROOT` and `Z3_ROOT`, which point to your BuDDY and z3 installation, resprectively.

 PROST executes the policy it computes by interacting with the rddlsim server.
 We refer to the [github repository of